steliospapagrigoriou/spaceBurgers/README.md

 Most of the assumptions I made, I write them in inline comments!

-It was a nice exercise and it was fun - I never had to use some of those things in Angular before and I'm glad I had to speed learn them this way : )
+It was a nice exercise and it was fun - I never had to use some of those things in Angular before and I'm glad I had to speed learn them this way!

+RUN IT:
+bower install
+npm install
+grunt serve

+Will do the tricks